istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 Don’t forget that destination rules are also used for non-auth reasons such as setting up canarying, but the same order of precedence applies.
 So if a service requires a specific destination rule for any reason - for example, for a configuration load balancer -  the rule must contain a similar TLS block with `ISTIO_MUTUAL` mode, as otherwise it will override the mesh- or namespace-wide TLS settings and disable TLS.

-Re-run the testing command as above, you will see all requests between Istio-services are now completed successfully:
+Re-running the testing command as above, you will see all requests between Istio-services are now completed successfully:

 {{< text bash >}}
 $ for from in "foo" "bar"; do for to in "foo" "bar"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl http://httpbin.${to}:8000/ip -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done